moesabi/myrepo_comp383/README.md

 # Assembling the Longest Contig and Running BLAST+ Search
-Parse the file containing contigs in FASTA format and count the number of contigs longer than 1000 bp and then calculate the total assembly length and write the results to a log file.
+Parse the file containing contigs in FASTA format and count the number of contigs longer than 1000 bp and then calculate the total assembly length and write the results to the log file.

  ```python